Fall Fish Migration

 Whiting and pompano go on a feeding frenzy for those who love to catch fish in the surf when the water temperature drops only a few degrees.
 Sand fleas, ghost shrimp, peeled fresh-dead shrimp, and fish bites are your best bait for those species.
 Local bait shops will have the equipment you need to find the sand fleas and suction pumps to slurp the ghost shrimp out of the surf line.
 Small hooks and light lines almost always result in more bites.

 Head offshore to catch the hard-fighting amberjack when you can catch a good weather window.
-The seasons for this species opened back up on September 1 and are scheduled to run through the end of October.
+The season for this species opens on September 1 and is scheduled to run through October 14.